JalalHamed/click-brick-breaker/README.md

 - change pointer particle to brick's borders on collision.
 - particles radius should have a fixed scale with bricks widths.
-- on projectile collision with the middle of the bricks, both should decrease weight and projectile shouldn't detect collision on corners (which it does at the moment).
+- on projectile collision with the middle of the border of 2 bricks, both should decrease weight and projectile shouldn't detect collision on corners (which it does at the moment).
 - draw emitted projectiles' tales when they are on the move.
 - record and score should be aligned to right.
 - pointer dashes are smaller and closer to each other in the original game.

+### GAME RESIZE AND REPOSITION

+- prevent the top-border from colliding with score and record by not decreasing it's value once reaches a certain amount.
+- makes sure the projectile will never leave the screen under no circumstances.
+- change to swipe mode when width is lower than certain amounts, and go back to click mode when higher than that.
+- rePoSize on tab movement (dropped into another screen and etc).
+- change projectile velocity based on canvas width.
+- rePoSize at any given circumstances (whether anything is moving or not).
+- the wider the screen width is, the higher the velocities should be.
+- the wider the screen width is, the less the min-angle and the more the max-angle should be (or should it?).

 ### GAME START AND GAME OVER